Please help us make a difference

 What is an Ambassador?
 An Ambassador is connected with his/her Congressperson throughout the year.
 The Ambassador emails, calls and visits the district congressional office several times per year and keeps the Congressperson and their staff up to date on Alzheimer's-related topics, both in theri state and nationally.
 This is an important and FUN job.
 It takes about 2 hours a month to be an Ambassador.

-Help us continue to MOVE the Massachusetts Alzheimer's Project Act and the Acute Care Act.
+Help us continue to MOVE the Acute Care Act and Massachusetts Alzheimer's Project Act

 Acute Care Act

 The Senate passed the Acute Care Act (S.1882, formerly S.295) on June 26, 2014.
 The bill is now under consideration in the House, in the House Steering, Policy, and Scheduling Committee as well as the Joint Committee on Health Care Financing.
 Watch for future legislative alerts from us on this bill.